AgoraDoc/dita-guide-reuse/out/markdown/video/ios/get-started.md

 1. Retrieve a token
 2. Join a channel
-3. Publish and subscribe to in the channel
+3. Publish and subscribe to audio and video in the channel.

 For an app client to join a channel, you need the following information: